-I glanced at the whiteboard after we transferred the surprise twins to Neonatal ICU for observation (see Part I of the previous post).
 Bonnie, the health tech, had put a new admission in my other room named Wanda.
 Bonnie handed me her blood pressure and temperature on a piece of paper, and warned me, “Pam, she is extremely overweight, so I think she will have a difficult delivery.”
 I walked into the room and introduced myself to Wanda who was accompanied by her equally large husband, Martin.
 She told me she was 23 years old and this was her second pregnancy.
 She had a miscarriage at 14 weeks last year.
 Her last weight in the office was 305 pounds.
 She said her contractions began about 5 hours ago and were now 5 minutes apart, so her doctor told her to come to the hospital to be checked.
-I had brought the doppler stethoscope with me which was a very sensitive electronic stethoscope that is more sensitive than the manual fetoscope.

-I placed ultrasound gel on the end of the doppler and began trying to listen to the baby’s heartbeat on her very obese abdomen for an entire 5 minutes.
+I placed ultrasound gel on the end of the sensitive doppler stethoscope and began trying to listen to the baby’s heartbeat on her Wanda’s obese abdomen for an entire five minutes.
 I couldn’t hear anything through the layers of fat.
-Wanda grimaced and said she was having a contraction as she looked at her focal point and started Lamaze breathing.
+She grimaced and said she was having a contraction as she looked at her focal point and started Lamaze breathing.
 I placed my hand on her abdomen to feel the contraction but felt nothing.
-After she said the contraction ended, I did an internal exam and felt her tightly closed cervix with the baby’s head up high in the canal.
+After she said the contraction ended, I did an internal exam and felt the baby’s head up high in the canal.
 I did not have an elastic band long enough to go around her abdomen for the external monitor, so I asked her to walk around the halls with her husband for one hour and then I would recheck her.
 This was our standard procedure if we were unsure if the woman was in labor.

 After an hour, I rechecked her and there was no change.
 I called the resident MD and gave him my assessment.
 “Give her one Seconal now and another to take at home if she is not asleep in one hour.”
-I went back in her room and told her that since her cervix had not changed in an hour, she was having false labor pains (Braxton Hicks) caused by her ligaments stretching and gave her the Seconal.
-She was NOT happy to be going home and told me so.
+I went back in her room and told her that since there was no change in an hour, she was having false labor pains (Braxton Hicks) caused by her ligaments stretching.
+I gave her the Seconal capsule.
+She told me she was NOT happy to be going home.

-I finished that busy night, and as I was walking out the door at 7:30 a.m., Barb, one of the day shift nurses came up to me.
+I finished the busy night, and as I walked out the door at 7:30 a.m. one of the day shift nurses came up to me.
 “Pam, they just brought Wanda back up from the emergency room.
-The ER doctor delivered her baby in the parking lot!
+The ER doctor delivered her baby in the parking lot.
 She is furious with you for sending her home and said she is going to sue you.”
 My heart sank and my eyes filled with tears as I walked out the door.
 Sometimes, nursing is a very tough job.

 When I arrived home, I opened my Bible to Psalm 46 and asked God to comfort me.